Ethorbit/SteamDeck-SteamOS-Guides/README.md

 crypt_sdcard    UUID="c29abde6-8237-410e-a338-f808ff065c99"     none    luks,_netdev,nofail
 ```

+We added _netdev as a workaround so that it won't block booting and so we can call the cryptsetup service later.

 Note: if you want to add trim support for the nvme, add: `,discard` after nofail.
-While this will give better performance, it will also make the encryption less effective.
+While this will give better performance, it will also make the encryption slightly less effective.
 Given the fact that my nvme is too small to run games and mostly just runs the OS (which does not require crazy read/write speeds anyway), I will be leaving that out.

-We added _netdev as a workaround so that it won't block booting and so we can call the cryptsetup service later.